flyingfisch/flyingfisch.github.io-src/_drafts/dont-worry-just-build.md

 ---
 layout: post
-title: "Don't Worry, Just Build"
+title: "Don't Worry, Just Code"
 date: 2015-08-04
 categories: culture programming
 ---

 Use [this chart](http://lifehacker.com/this-graphic-helps-you-pick-your-first-programming-lang-1719213677) to decide your first programming language.
 Hey, come back!
 I was just making a point.
 Hello?

-# You don't learn one language only

 For those of you who stayed, charts like this are just about the worst way to choose a programming language.
 The problem with charts like these is that they imply that the first language you learn is the only one you will ever be good at.
 This simply is not true.

+# My Saga

+_If you don't want to read the long personal story of my relationship with programming, you can take the elevator [another floor down](#Its-easy-to-learn-new-languages)._

 <figure>
 <img src="{% asset_path fx9750gii.jpeg %}" alt="Casio fx-9750GII">